starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/01-starcoin-usage.md

 Waiting SIGINT or SIGTERM ...
 ```

 The local dev mode will use a temporary directory by default, all the data will be reset each time restart the network.
-After dev network is started,we can connect to the node through IPC (inter-process communication) file to execute commands, such as:
+Once the dev network is started, we can connect to the node through IPC (inter-process communication) file to execute commands, such as:

 ```bash
 $ starcoin -c /var/folders/_4/1ghtd3z15qjcw8yj905dcql40000gn/T/.tmph3EJ8S/dev/starcoin.ipc chain info